ArjunBaliyan00/IntelliRoute/README.md

 ⚙️ Settings
 Allows users to customize application preferences and configurations.

-🎯 Project Objectives
+# 🎯 Project Objectives
 The primary goals of IntelliRoute are:

-🚦 Optimize urban traffic flow through intelligent route planning.
+-🚦 Optimize urban traffic flow through intelligent route planning.
-🛣️ Reduce travel time by identifying the shortest and safest routes.
+- 🛣️ Reduce travel time by identifying the shortest and safest routes.
-🚑 Improve emergency response with priority route generation.
+- 🚑 Improve emergency response with priority route generation.
-📊 Visualize traffic conditions using interactive dashboards and heat maps.
+- 📊 Visualize traffic conditions using interactive dashboards and heat maps.
-🧠 Demonstrate practical implementation of Graph Algorithms.
+- 🧠 Demonstrate practical implementation of Graph Algorithms.
-💡 Showcase real-world applications of Data Structures and Algorithms (DSA).
+- 💡 Showcase real-world applications of Data Structures and Algorithms (DSA).

-🚀 Future Enhancements
+# 🚀 Future Enhancements
 The project can be extended with several advanced capabilities:

-🌦️ Real-Time Weather API Integration
-📡 IoT-Based Smart Traffic Sensors
-📱 Android & iOS Mobile Application
-🤖 Machine Learning Traffic Prediction
-🚦 Smart Traffic Signal Automation
-📍 Live GPS Vehicle Tracking
-🛣️ Road Network Planning using Kruskal's and Prim's Algorithms 🔐 JWT Authentication & User Management
-☁️ Cloud Deployment (AWS / Azure)
-🐳 Docker Support
->>>>>>> 632d791 (Frontend ready for production)

 - 🌦️ Real-Time Weather API Integration
 - 📡 IoT-Based Smart Traffic Sensors